arinze-edeh/cloud-infrastructure-devops-labs/azure/compute/azure-vm-nginx-bootstrap/README.md

 **3. Name your OS disk explicitly in iterative deployments.**
 Providing `--os-disk-name` prevents orphaned disk conflicts when redeploying into the same resource group — a critical pattern in CI/CD pipelines and environments with short resource lifespans.

-**4. Resource deletion is asynchronous — always poll before retry.**
+**4. Resource deletion is asynchronous, always poll before retry.**
 `az vm delete` returning exit code `0` does not guarantee backend teardown is complete.
 Polling with `az vm show` until `ResourceNotFound` eliminates race conditions on redeployment.

 **5. Always validate from an external client perspective.**